The Last Domino? Tour: Tour announcement and dates

 On 3 March 2020, BBC Radio 2 advertised on Twitter that "a massive band" is to announce their reunion on the following morning's edition of The Radio 2 Breakfast Show with host Zoe Ball.
 The trio were revealed as live guests and announced their reformation and the tour, which initially comprised 10 dates in Ireland and the UK between 16 November and 11 December 2020.
 The tour is named after the second part of the song "Domino" from Invisible Touch (1986).
 Banks suggested to add the question mark at the end.
 Earlier that week, a picture of the trio was posted on the group's official Instagram page with the caption: "And then there were three.", a reference to ...And Then There Were Three...
 (1978), their first album recorded as a three-piece.

 Pre-sale tickets went on sale at on 5 March 2020 for O_{2} Priority and Live Nation members, followed by a general sale on 6 March from 9 a.m.
 The first wave of general sale tickets sold out within ten minutes, which prompted the addition of six dates after one hour to meet demand.
 One extra show was added in Liverpool, Newcastle, Leeds, Birmingham, Manchester, and Glasgow, bringing the total number of shows to 16.
 On 9 March a second show in Dublin, scheduled for 17 November, was added.
 On 24 July 2020, the tour was rescheduled due to the COVID-19 pandemic with the new dates taking place between 1 and 30 April 2021.
 On the same day, an additional date in Birmingham on 7 April and in London on 30 April was added, bringing the total number to 19.
 On 22 January 2021, the 19 shows were rescheduled once more, this time from 15 September to 13 October.
 On the same day, Genesis released a 50-second preview video of the filmed rehearsals, revealing their chosen stage design.
 The video revealed the group playing the opening to "Behind the Lines" from Duke (1980) and, for the first time in their history, performing with two backing vocalists.

-In April 2021, Rutherford said that dates in the United States are possible for late 2021 and that the group "are confident, they want to do it."
+In April 2021, Rutherford said that dates in the United States were possible for late 2021 and that the group "are confident, they want to do it."
 On 29 April, the band announced 14 dates in the United States and Canada between 15 November and 15 December, with pre-sale tickets going on sale on 7 May, followed by general sale on 9 May, only through Ticketmaster.
 This brought the total number of concerts to 33.
 On 6 May, an extra show in Chicago, Montreal, and New York City was added due to demand, followed by an extra show in Philadelphia and Boston on 10 May.
 A second date in Toronto was added on 25 May.
 In June, the band's first ever date in Raleigh, North Carolina was announced for 19 November, bringing the total number of shows to 40.